mira-torbay/Data-Protection-Object-Rec/README.md

 # Object Recognition PDF Viewer

-This application serves as a demonstration of a potential method of preventing unauthorized copying or sharing of a document via the "analog gap" -- physically recording the screen with a separate device.
+This application serves as a demonstration of a potential method of preventing unauthorized copying or sharing of a document via the "analog hole" -- physically recording the screen with a separate device.
 If a phone or camera is detected by the device's webcam while a PDF is open, the document will be closed automatically.
 The PDF is displayed inside the app with scrolling and page navigation.

 ## Features
 - Select and view PDF files inside the app